Wild Rose College Alumna

 Flo is a constant reminder that true holistic healing goes beyond the individual to healing the system.
 In addition to her large & busy practice, she lobbies the government tirelessly in her efforts to build a holistic health facility for Saskatchewan: Companion Health Oasis Inc. and The Saskatoon Healing Connections Centre.

 Flo has published two books: “Sharing Health and Wellness” & “Good Health Cooking in the Pot”, & is a freelance writer for Eagle Feather News.
 She was a regular guest for years on the “Let’s Talk Saskatchewan” radio show.
 Flo has been nominated for several awards: YWCA Women of Distinction, Saskatoon Women’s Hall of Fame, Saskatchewan Centennial, and the Saskatchewan Health Excellence Award.
 She was honoured as an Herbal Elder by the Canadian Council of Herbalist Associations (CCHA) in 2015.
+She also worked on a hockey documentary several years ago.

 Flo has done a tremendous amount of work supporting her community.
 Her energy, resolve and dedication are a true testament to the power of herbalism and herbal medicine.